Native Americans have long used the leaves and bark of the witch hazel plant as a folk remedy.

 Side effects.
 Stomach upset may result from taking witch hazel by mouth.
 When you apply it to skin, it may, rarely, cause inflammation (contact dermatitis).
 But even children tend to tolerate it well on the skin.

-Although witch hazel contains a known cancer-causing ingredient, there's likely no need for concern.
+Although witch hazel contains a known cancer-causing ingredient, there's likely no need for concern unless you regularly use high concentrations.
 The amounts are very small.

-Because studies are limited, avoid using witch hazel if you are pregnant or breastfeeding, unless you use it on the skin in small amounts and for short periods of time.
+Because studies are limited, avoid using witch hazel if you are pregnant or breastfeeding.

 Interactions.
 There aren't any known interactions with drugs, foods, or other herbs and supplements.